Jeremiah Trotter: Personal life

 Trotter was married to Tammi Trotter (née Johnson), who died on February 28, 2023.
 The couple had three children.
 Trotter is a Christian.
 While playing with the Eagles, Trotter was a resident of Hainesport, New Jersey.

 Trotter's two sons, Jeremiah Jr. and Josiah, each played linebacker in high school at St. Joseph's Preparatory School in Philadelphia.
 Jeremiah Jr. played college football for the Clemson Tigers, and was drafted by the Eagles in the fifth round of the 2024 NFL draft.
-Josiah currently plays college football for the Missouri Tigers.
+Josiah currently plays football for the Tampa Bay Buccaneers.

 Trotter was captain of the Philadelphia Benjamins dodgeball team on the 3rd season of GSN's Extreme Dodgeball.

 Trotter made his acting debut in 2013 in the independent film The North Star.

 Trotter was inducted into the Philadelphia Eagles Hall of Fame on November 28, 2016.

 Trotter is the uncle of former St. Louis Rams running back Terrance Ganaway.